 In 2010, excessive alcohol use cost the US economy $249 billion, or roughly $2.05 per drink.
 Alcohol-related deaths totaled 88,000 people per year and shortened the lives of working adults by an average of 30 years.

 As one of the most prevalent chronic conditions in healthcare, diabetes care cost $245 billion in 2016.
-Seventy-one percent of diabetes treatment costs ($176 billion) were related to direct healthcare expenses.
+Seventy-one percent of diabetes treatment costs ($176 billion) relate to direct healthcare expenses.
 That equates to 20 percent of US healthcare spending.

 In 2016, about 15.9 million Americans provided 18.1 million hours of unpaid care to friends and family with Alzheimer’s and related dementia.
-Based on CDC estimates, that amount of unpaid care is valued at $223.1 billion.
+Based on CDC estimates, that amount of unpaid care has a value of $223.1 billion.

 According to the latest estimates from the CDC and the National Cancer Institute, cancer care costs roughly $171 billion a year due to healthcare inflation over previous decades.

 Even though cancer rates are decreasing, the CDC predicts that cancer will be the leading cause of death in the US by the year 2020.
 Every year, 1.5 million Americans are diagnosed with some form of cancer and another 500,000 die from the disease.

 The United States spends $147 billion on healthcare related to obesity and roughly $117 billion on costs related to inadequate physical activity.
 Obesity is implicated in the development or worsening of many other chronic conditions, including diabetes and heart disease.

 The total cost of arthritis in the US was an estimated $128 billion, split between $81 billion in direct medical expenses and $47 billion in related losses of productivity and care management.
 Arthritis affects 23 percent of adults in the US, or 54 million people, and expectations indicate it will rise to $78 million cases by 2040.